-Alternative birth control pill for acne: Estrostep
+What is an alternative birth control pill for acne?

 Estrostep is one of the four birth control pill brands approved for acne.
-Estrostep is made up of a combination of a progestin called norethindrone and an estrogen called estradiol.
+Estrostep is made up of a combination of a progestin called norethindrone acetate and an estrogen called ethinyl estradiol.
 It works by reducing your body's androgen levels, and in turn, reducing the production of oil in your skin.

 The cost of Estrostep ranges from $44 to $142 for a month's supply.

 Estrostep has similar side effects to other birth control pills.
 They are mostly mild and include breast tenderness, mood swings, vomiting, and nausea.
 In very rare cases, some people might experience high blood pressure, strokes, and blood clots on Estrostep.
 If you notice any signs of these side effects, stop the pill immediately and see your doctor.
-Women above the age of 35 who smoke are also discouraged from taking Estrostep, as they are more likely to experience severe side effects.
+People above the age of 35 who smoke are also discouraged from taking Estrostep, as they are more likely to experience severe side effects.

 Beyaz is made up of a progestin called drospirenone and an estrogen called ethinyl estradiol.
 These are the same active ingredients in Yaz.
 What differentiates Beyaz from Yaz is that it contains levomefolate calcium, which is a folate.
 A folate is a form of vitamin B that helps the body make healthy new red blood cells.
-Folates also help to prevent congenital disabilities in pregnant women.
+Folates also help to prevent congenital disabilities in pregnant people.

 Beyaz brand name pills cost between $163 to $233 for a monthly supply without insurance.
 Your insurance is most likely to cover a generic brand of birth control pill over brand name drugs.
 However, there are no generic brand alternatives to Beyaz, which means most insurance providers don't cover it.